 Many tablescape gurus will poo-poo the idea of using a vinyl table covering, but I say if you see one with a really fabulous design that is well-made…go for it!
 Waverly has a great line of vinyl table coverings available at Marshalls and Home Goods.
 Just be sure to give it a good smoothing over (a hot, wet cloth usually does the trick!), and tug really hard on the sides to tame it and eliminate deep wrinkles.

 Fresh whole fruits and vegetables are a wonderful (and cost-effective!) way to add color, texture, dimension and interest to a tablescape year-round.
 Use it individually on plates or in bowls, or en masse as a part of your centerpiece.
 Slicing, halving or quartering adds fragrance and visual interest to temporary arrangements.

-Click here and scroll down to “Summer Blues…and Greens” for more photos!
+Visit “Summer Blues…and Greens!” for more photos!

-Click here and scroll down to “Rhapsody in Blue” to see more photos of this table!
+Visit “Rhapsody in Blue” to see more photos of this table!

 If you’re looking for a quick way to add a dash of color to your tablescape, consider purchasing a bunch of flowers, dividing into several smaller bunches, trimming the stems down (always cut on the diagonal to allow water to more easily penetrate the stem!), and plopping them into individual vases to either line up down the center of the table or put at each guest’s place setting.
 Even the most novice floral arranger can achieve a pretty look at minimal cost!

-Click here and scroll down to “Dinner With Friends” to see more photos of this table!
+Visit “Dinner With Friends” to see more photos of this table!